 If you find you have some space for a drain field, you could also check into recirculating sand filter (RSF) or peat systems.

 Of course, you could consider eliminating your need for a large septic system altogether.
-Alternative toilet systems, from composting to incinerating units
+Alternative toilet systems, from composting to incinerating units, make this possible.

 Other toilet options include: